ExampleDriven/spring-cloud-eureka-example/README.md

 This example covers the following :

 - Eureka server
-- Ribbon
+- Ribbon with rest template
-- Feign
+- Feign client
-- Rest template integration with Ribbon
-- Hystrix command and fallback
+- Feign client with Hystrix fallback
-- Hystrix dashboard

 To run this project